cessen/tenthash/README.md

 The "blocks per full diffusion" column is a partial indicator of hash quality, with 1 block being optimal and more blocks (typically) being worse.[^1]

-Data throughput was measured with [SMHasher3](https://gitlab.com/fwojcik/smhasher3), single-threaded on an AMD Ryzen 5 7640U.
+Data throughput was measured single-threaded on an AMD Ryzen 5 7640U with [SMHasher3](https://gitlab.com/fwojcik/smhasher3).

 | Name                  | Output size  | Data throughput[^2] | Blocks per full diffusion[^1] | Documented design rationale |
 |-----------------------|--------------|---------------------|-------------------------------|-----------------------------|